 All of our group, obedience training classes are limited in size so you are guaranteed individual attention.
 We also offer private dog training sessions for those who need a flexible schedule and one-on-one time with a trainer.

 THE BASICS: Our core 6-week basic obedience training for non-reactive dogs 5 months and older

-The Basics uses reward based, positive reinforcement only; no leash corrections are used.
-This class covers canine thought, communication, leadership, jumping up and walking on a loose leash.
-Practical commands such as sit, down, stay, wait, come, look, leave-it and go to your place are also covered.
+The Basics uses reward based, positive reinforcement only; no leash “corrections” are used.
+This class covers canine thought and communication, leadership, management as well as ways to curb irritating habits such as jumping up, counter-surfing, begging and pulling on-leash.
+You will learn how to teach you dog practical commands such as sit, down, stay, wait, come, look, leave-it and go to your place as well as good ways to play with your dog and what behaviors to look for when your dog is playing with other dogs.
 Learn how, by using positive reinforcement, you can prevent undesirable behaviors and gain desirable ones.
-You will also be given basic tools to become a great (and effective) leader to your dog.
-Time permitting, this class may include supervised “recess” periods of socialization if appropriate for your dog.
 Dogs do NOT attend the first week of class.
 INSTRUCTOR: Danette Johnston, CPDT-KA

 The Basics class is for dogs that are non-reactive, meaning they do not bark, lunge, etc. at passing dogs when on leash.
 If you dog does, please see our Difficult Dog class, or contact us for help.

 LEASH WALKING/RECALL WORKSHOP: 75 minute class for dogs + humans.
 Dogs must be 4 months and older.